daizutabi/MakiePDF.jl/README.md

 end
 ```

-Saved images can be used in documentation processors such as Microsoft Word or LaTex.
+Saved images can be used in documentation processors such as Microsoft Word or LaTeX.